ryanfaircloth/bindplane-op/docs/www/getting_started.md

 <img src="https://storage.googleapis.com/bindplane-op-doc-images/guides/getting-started/bindplane_home_new.png" width="1000px" alt="bindplane_home_new.png">

-In the UI, you'll find the Agents, Configs, and Components tabs.
+In the UI, you'll find the Agents, Configs, and Destinations tabs.
 Next, you'll setup an agent.

 ## Step 3: Install an Agent